Disordered Eating Habits vs Eating Disorder – Do You Need Treatment?

 - Do I use eating or food restrictions to help me handle stress or manage problems in my life?

 Should you detect a negative pattern when answering those questions, it may be a good idea to consult with one of our professional mental health experts who can make an accurate diagnosis of your problem.
-To start, take a look at further information on disordered eating and call to schedule an appointment at 832-559-2622 or schedule an appointment online.
-We look forward to helping you!

 (*Note: Disordered eaters do not include people with specific food intolerances, food allergies, or other health problems that require them to follow a strict diet.)